Edward Francis Finden: Works

 Finden executed some separate works, among early ones being a set of etchings for Richard Duppa's Miscellaneous Opinions and Observations on the Continent (1825) and Illustrations of the Vaudois in a Series of Views (1831).
 He was also a large contributor of illustrations to the annuals, books of beauty, poetry, and other sentimental works then in vogue.

 The separate engravings he executed included: The Harvest Waggon, after Thomas Gainsborough; As Happy as a King after William Collins; Captain Macheath in Prison, after Gilbert Stuart Newton; The Little Gleaner after Sir William Beechey; The Princess Victoria, after Richard Westall and Othello telling his Exploits to Brabantio and Desdemona, after Douglas Cowper.
 He also did engravings for landscape painter James Duffield Harding (1798-1863) including "Mount Edgcumbe".

-He died at St. John's Wood, aged 65, on 9 February 1857.
+He died at St. John's Wood, aged 65, on 9 February 1857 and was buried on the western side of Highgate Cemetery.